SOAR: Scaffold aspirations, achievement and access through socially-inclusive learning environments and community embedded mentoring.

 Develop regional and community partnership strategies for increasing access to higher education.

 WHO WE ARE

-The South Cluster is comprised of University College Cork (lead), Cork Institute of Technology, Institute of Technology Carlow, Institute of Technology Tralee and Waterford Institute of Technology.
+The SOAR Project is based in the Access Services of the South Cluster of higher education institutions – University College Cork (project lead), Institute of Technology Carlow, Munster Technological University and Waterford Institute of Technology.
 The Cluster works in collaboration with community partners and stakeholders in the design and implementation of the SOAR Project.